 It’s time to get your detective head on and look out for the subtle signs that could mean that your tenant is subletting without you knowing.
 Sometimes it just comes down to thinking logically.
 For instance, if your tenant is a single person and your property is much larger than they would need based on who is listed on the tenancy agreement, then this should be your first red flag.
 Why are they paying to rent out a property with that much wasted space?

-You should also be suspicious if your tenant is making excuses as to why you can’t visit the property, and making it difficult for you to do so - and this goes for all possibilities of illegal activity.
-If they’re reluctant for you to come round, chances are that they are hiding something.
+You should also be suspicious if your tenant is making excuses as to why you can’t visit the property and making it difficult for you to do so.
+If they’re reluctant for you to come around, chances are that they are hiding something.
 When you do carry out your inspections, look out for additional clothing and shoes, excessive rubbish for the number of registered tenants, and additional bedding and toothbrushes.
 All of these things can be tell-tale signs that you may not be aware of the whole situation.
 Just be sure to provide at least 24 hours’ warning before performing property inspections to respect your tenant’s right to the ‘quiet enjoyment’ of your rental property.